Which place is cheaper, Oslo or Brussels?

 Backpackers come from all over to visit Brussels.
 The city has an active nightlife and a number of hostels that are great for backpackers, but do take note that some areas can get a bit rough at night, so make sure you understand where you are.

-It's common for backpackers to visit Oslo.
+Oslo is a good city to visit for backpackers.
 Notoriously expensive, this city does have some hostels, but it can be a bit challenging for those on a budget.
 Because many backpackers avoid the area due to the costs, it can be challenging to meet other backpackers.

-Brussels and Oslo are comparable places to visit for students.
+Brussels and Oslo are great places to visit for students.

 Many students visit Brussels.
 The city has a number of universities that attract students from around the world.
 The multicultural setting is great for students of the world.

 Oslo is a very popular city for students and younger travelers.
 The University of Oslo has an excellent reputation and welcomes many foreign students every year.
 The school does a lot to make sure international students feel at home here.

 You'll find somewhat comparable public transit options in both Brussels and Oslo.